Skip to Content

 Instructions

-2. In a large bowl, cream together the butter and cream cheese until smooth.
+3. In a large bowl, cream together the softened butter and cream cheese until light and fluffy.

-3. Gradually add the sugar and beat until light and fluffy.
+4. Gradually add the granulated sugar and beat until well combined.

 Notes